MicrosoftDocs/dynamics-365-ai/ai-docs/sales/view-snapshot-history.md

 4. To view snapshot on a specific date, select the calendar icon and select the date.
 The snapshot for that day is displayed.

     >[!NOTE]
-    >If a date is inactive, specifies that there is no snapshot available for that date.
+    >If a date is inactive, it specifies that there is no snapshot available for that date.

     > [!div class="mx-imgBorder"]
     > ![Select a date to view forecast history](media/predictive-forecasting-snapshot-select-date-forecast-history.png "Select a date to view forecast history")